List of Parenthood characters

-This is a list of fictional characters in the television series Parenthood.
+This is a list of fictional characters in the NBC drama series Parenthood.
 The article deals with the series' main and recurring characters.

 Main cast

 The Braverman family

-The show revolves around the Braverman family, which has expanded to five generations, featuring patriarch Zeek Braverman and matriarch Camille Braverman, their oldest son Adam, his wife and three children, their daughter Sarah and her two children, their second son Crosby, his wife and their young son and infant daughter, and finally their daughter Julia, her husband and her daughter and son.
+The show revolves around the Braverman family, which has expanded to five generations, featuring parents Zeek and Camille Braverman, their oldest son Adam, his wife and three children, their daughter Sarah and her two children, their second son Crosby, his wife and their young son and infant daughter, and finally their daughter Julia, her husband and her daughter and son.